Know More, Know Clearer: A Meta-Cognitive Framework for Knowledge Augmentation in Large Language Models

-In this section, we evaluate the calibration effectiveness of our approach by analyzing the Expected Calibration Error (ECE)~\cite{kapoor2024Knowwhat} across various knowledge-grounded tasks.
-To quantify the alignment between the model's subjective confidence and its objective accuracy, we calculate ECE by partitioning predictions into $M$ = 10 equal-mass bins based on their confidence scores.
-The confidence for each sample is derived from its average uncertainty using the mapping $c = e^{-NLL}$.
-For each bin $B_m$, we compute the absolute difference between the average confidence and the actual accuracy, with the final ECE being the weighted sum of these gaps across all bins:

-This metric provides a rigorous measure of whether the model is overconfident or well-calibrated when deploying knowledge, where a lower ECE value indicates superior calibration performance.

-As demonstrated in Table~\ref{tab:ECE}, CDKC achieves a significant reduction in ECE scores compared to both vanilla models and existing knowledge calibration baselines.
-Experimental results using the Qwen2.5-7B-Instruct backbone reveal that CDKC (w/ 2 round) significantly enhances model reliability, yielding an average ECE of 24.34.
-In contrast, baseline models such as Vanilla LLM and Vanilla SFT exhibit substantially higher calibration errors of 60.41 and 59.52, respectively.
-These findings suggest that CDKC successfully rectifies the model's internal uncertainty estimation, ensuring its self-reported confidence aligns more closely with its actual performance.
-Notably, in the Weakly-Grounded category, CDKC (w/ 2 round) reduces the error on PopQA to 19.85, showcasing its superior ability to maintain calibrated uncertainty even when external grounding is sparse.
+In this section, we provide the complete ECE experimental results in Table~\ref{tab:ECE}.
+The results further corroborate the visualization in Figure~\ref{fig:ece_heatmap}.
+Specifically, CDKC (w/ 2 round) achieves the lowest average ECE of 24.34, compared to 60.41 and 59.52 for Vanilla LLM and Vanilla SFT, respectively, representing a reduction of more than $59\%$.
+In the Weakly-Grounded category, CDKC (w/ 2 round) reduces the error on PopQA to 19.85, demonstrating its superior ability to maintain calibrated uncertainty even when external grounding is sparse.
 These results suggest while traditional SFT often leads to overconfidence, CDKC effectively optimizes the model's meta-cognitive structure, ensuring high confidence is reserved only for information the model can reliably verify.